pceftpos/EFTClient.IPInterface.CSharp/README.md

 | IPInterface.TestPOS         | A full featured sample app using the `EFTClientIPAsync` component

 ## Getting started

+> If you are updating from the older `PCEFTIPInterface`, please refer to [Upgrading from PCEFTIPInterface](UPDATE.md)

 * Clone this repository or grab the [PCEFTPOS.EFTClient.IPInterface](https://www.nuget.org/packages/PCEFTPOS.EFTClient.IPInterface/) package from NuGet
 * Decide which component to use. `EFTClientIP` is event based pattern and `EFTClientIPAsync` uses the async/await pattern
 * Look at the `SimpleDemo` and `SimpleDemoAsync` samples.
 There are also some simple examples listed below.